e2vinodj/Claim_Terminations/chapter1.md

 - The code below comment #4 shows how to create a new column 'Confined_Sample' from another new column 'Confined_Ind', created all in the same `mutate()` function:

 - Now type the code using mutate() function below comment #7, to create a new column `BP_Type` in ctr_data table.
 Populate it as "Lifetime" when the corresponding record has Max_Ben_Bucket = "Unlimited" else populate it with "Non-Life":

+- The code below comment #8 allows to print the value in BP_Type for the first 50 records

 `@hint`